 Compact and extremely well designed, there’s space for the device and all the accessories.
 Being hard shell it also offers an extra layer of protection for any accidental drops.

-The size and weight of both the device and the pods, plus the carrying case, make it a highly portable setup that can be taken anywhere, to provide on the spot pain relief.
+The size and weight of both the device and the pods, plus the carrying case, make it a highly portable setup that can be taken anywhere, for on the spot electronic pain control.

 Any potential drawbacks?